GaryCooper-pm/PP4-Django-project/README.md

 ## ACKNOWLEDGEMENTS

+* I based this project on the Code Institute `I think Therefore I Blog` module utilising code from the walkthrough videos.

-* My mnetor Brian O'Hare for all his support advice and encouragement throughout this project.
+* My mentor Brian O'Hare for all his support advice and encouragement throughout this project.

 * My loving family for putting up with my hours sat at the computer working things out.